 Online attention to your publications is represented both visually and numerically:

-My research on XYZ, published in The Lancet, has received an Altmetric Attention Score of 191, placing it in the top 5% of research outputs scored by Altmetric.
-It has been mentioned in 24 news stories, 3 blog posts, 8 policy documents and 49 tweets (Altmetric Explorer, Dec 2022).
+My research on ____, published in The Lancet, has received an Altmetric Attention Score of 191, placing it in the top 5% of research outputs scored by Altmetric.
+It has been mentioned in 24 news stories, 3 blog posts, 8 policy documents and 49 tweets (Altmetric Explorer, Feb 2025).

-My paper xyz has received international news coverage from major news outlets including the
+My paper ___ has received international news coverage from major news outlets including the

 Use the Impact Module in SciVal to identify mentions of publications in policy documents that support the development of your impact narrative beyond citations.